TiffanyObi/ios-types-variables-logic-operations-lab-2/README.md

 What are the differences between Double and Int in the numbers they can represent and how they store them?

+Answer: Ints are only whole numbers but Doubles are whole numbers and decimals.
+Doubles store numbers to a more exact measurement than Integers.
 ***
 ## Question 2

 What are the differences between Float and Double?

+Answer: Doubles hold twive as much data than Floats do.
 ***

 ## Question 3